 Keeping your vehicle properly lubricated will extend the life of your vehicle.
 The best way to do this is to always check your engine oil level before each trip and top it off as needed and of course change the engine oil on a regular basis.
 Most experts recommend that you follow the vehicle manufacturers guidelines for oil change intervals.

-Why a synthetic oil as opposed to a petroleum based oil?
-Because in my opinion synthetic oils do a better job of properly lubricating gas and diesel engines and they do not break down and oxidize as quickly as a petroleum based oil lubricant does.
-This is why petroleum based oil lubricant manufacturer's recommend changing the engine oil every 3,000 miles.
-On the other hand if you are using Royal Purple HPS Synthetic Oil and a Royal Purple Extended Life Oil Filter, that oil change interval moves up to every 12,000 miles.
+Why synthetic oil as opposed to a petroleum-based oil?
+Because synthetic oils do a better job of properly lubricating gas and diesel engines and they do not break down and oxidize as quickly as a petroleum-based oil lubricant does.
+Therefore, petroleum-based oil lubricant manufacturers recommend changing the engine oil every 3,000 miles.
+On the other hand if you are using Royal Purple HPS Synthetic Oil (Pictured Above) and a Royal Purple Extended Life Oil Filter, that oil change interval moves up to every 12,000 miles.

-Even more good news is that Royal Purple does have a API-licensed Motor Oil that combines premium based petroleum based oils with a proprietary additive technology to create a high performance motor oil that may be acceptable to use in your vehicle during the new vehicle warranty period.
+better news is that Royal Purple does have a API-licensed Motor Oil that combines premium based petroleum-based oils with a proprietary additive technology to create a high-performance motor oil that may be acceptable to use in your vehicle during the new vehicle warranty period.
 If you have an older high mileage motorhome or vehicle, Royal Purple also has a specially designed for those vehicles as well called Royal Purple HMX High-Mileage Synthetic Motor Oil.

 Check your vehicles coolant level before each trip and top off as needed.
-Always take a look at all of the hoses and touch them if at all possible.
+Always look at all the hoses and touch them if possible.
 Engine coolant system hoses wear out from the inside, so you are checking for any collapsing hoses or hoses that have soft spots in them.
 A good rule of thumb here is “if in doubt change the hose out”.

 When topping off your engine coolant, make sure that you are using the type of engine coolant that your manufacturer recommends.
 Check your vehicle owner's manual for the proper coolant type.